hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/lastn.md

 # Limitations

-Currently only Elasticsearch versions up to 6.5.4 are supported.
+Currently only Elasticsearch version 7.10.0 is officially supported.

 Search parameters other than those listed above are currently not supported.